ibm-cloud-docs/cephaas/host_view.md

 {: #view-all-host-api}
 {: api}

-Make a `GET /hosts` call to list summary information about all hosts.
+Make a `GET /hosts` request to list summary information about all hosts.

 Before you begin, make sure that you have [set up your API environment](/docs/cephaas?topic=cephaas-set-up-environment&interface=api).
 {: requirement}